The 10 breeds of adorable dog that cope best with long car journeys - including the loving Labrador Retriever

-Dogs in Cars: Here are the 10 breeds of adorable dog that cope best with long car journeys - including the loving Labrador Retriever 🐶
+Car Dogs: These are the 10 breeds of adorable dog that cope best with long road trips - including the loving Labrador 🐕

 If you’re hoping to take your pet dog on regular long road trips then these are the breeds you should be considering.